 Face coverings and sight loss

 From Monday 14 September, in Wales, face coverings will be required in all indoor public places.
 This will apply to both customers and staff working in those indoor public areas.
-This includes a very wide range of locations, such as shops and shopping centres, places of worship, hairdressers and salons, cinemas and museums, gyms and leisure centres, and anywhere that is open to members of the public.
+This includes a very wide range of locations; shops and shopping centres, places of worship, hairdressers and salons, cinemas and museums, gyms and leisure centres, and anywhere that is open to members of the public.
 It would also include any public areas within buildings that are otherwise closed to the public – for example a reception area of an office building.
-The only indoor public areas where face coverings will not be required are where you are inside a place to eat or drink, for example, cafés, restaurants and pubs.
+The only indoor public areas where face coverings may not be required will be places to eat or drink, for example, cafés, restaurants and pubs.
+Face coverings will be required moving around these spaces.

 If you have concerns about wearing a face covering, shop around.
 There are many different styles and types available.
 People who wear hearing aids may struggle with the ear elastic.
 You could consider using a version that ties behind the head or you could use an ear saver (a small strip of fabric which has a button at either end for the elastic to loop around instead of your ears).
 If you find it difficult to breathe, some masks have vents or filters that might be helpful.
 You might also find it beneficial to buy a mask that is more moulded and therefore sits slightly away from the mouth and nose.
 It is worth shopping around as there are many options in a wide range of prices.
 Practice taking one on and off, and wear one around the house first so you are comfortable and familiar with how it feels.